-Especially from April - September, even when it is cloudy!
-Stay safe by limiting time in the midday sun when UV is strongest, typically between the hours of 11:00am-3:00pm.
+Make sun protection part of your daily routine especially from April - September, even when it is cloudy!
+Stay safe by limiting time in the midday sun when UV is strongest, typically between the hours of 11am-3pm.

 Remember the five 'Ss' of sun safety: